Eleanor Abbott (Paul)

 Amandeep K. Sehmbi

-Amandeep K. Sehmbi is the Internal Legal Reviewer with BC First Nations Justice Council (BCFNJC).
+Amandeep K. Sehmbi is the Director of Gladue Services with the BC First Nations Justice Council (BCFNJC).
 She has been working with the BCFNJC since 2021 in different capacities, first as a legal reviewer and later also as a Gladue Report Writer.
 She opened her own criminal law firm in 2021 and continues to practice criminal defence largely for marginalized clients.
 In her current role with BCFNJC, she will be working to help expand the Gladue Department and to ensure that all Indigenous peoples are able to receive quality and timely Gladue Reports, as is their right.

 Amandeep completed her Bachelor of Arts in Political Science and Economics at UBC in 2012, her Bachelor of Laws (Senior Status) from the University of Leicester, U.K in 2015 and her Master of Laws (Common Law) from Peter A. Allard School of Law at UBC in 2016.
 She was called to the Bar of British Columbia in 2018 and has practiced exclusively in criminal defence and administrative driving offences.
 She takes pride in ensuring the best resolutions for her clients, which includes comprehensive probation plans and treatment and counselling options.
 It is her view that the systemic issues within the criminal justice system can be addressed, and that the disproportionate incarceration of Indigenous peoples can be reduced by a strong understanding and use of Gladue Reports.